SCS HCS HB 2474 -- PUBLIC CONTRACTS

 The political subdivision will use criteria described in the bill to select no more than three but no less than two qualified design-builders, who will be given a specified amount of time to assemble phase II proposals.

-Evaluation of phase II proposals must be qualifications-based.
-Price considerations are for the preconstruction phase services only.
 The political subdivision will rank the phase II proposals according to criteria described in the bill.
 Following the evaluation, the political subdivision can enter into negotiations with the highest-ranked design-builder to establish a preconstruction agreement.
 If the parties are unable to reach an agreement, the political subdivision can begin negotiations with the next highest-ranked design-builder.

 During the preconstruction phase, the design-builder and the political subdivision will collaborate to establish a fixed contract amount or a guaranteed maximum price.
-Upon acceptance of the price and contract terms, the parties may amend the contract to authorize construction.
+Upon acceptance of the price and contract terms, the parties can amend the contract to authorize construction.

 Statutes affected: